Muhammad Iqbal: Iran

 In Iran, Iqbal is known as Iqbāl-e Lāhorī (اقبال لاهوری) (Iqbal of Lahore).
 Iqbal's Asrare-i-Khudi and Bal-i-Jibreel are particularly popular in Iran.
 At the same time, many scholars in Iran have recognised the importance of Iqbal's poetry in inspiring and sustaining the Iranian Revolution of 1979.
 During the early phases of the revolutionary movement, it was common to see people gathering in a park or corner to listen to someone reciting Iqbal's Persian poetry, which is why people of all ages in Iran today are familiar with at least some of his poetry, notably Zabur-i-Ajam.

-Ayatollah Ali Khamenei has stated, "We have a large number of non-Persian-speaking poets in the history of our literature, but I cannot point out any of them whose poetry possesses the qualities of Iqbal's Persian poetry.
+Irnian supreme leader Ali Khamenei has stated, "We have a large number of non-Persian-speaking poets in the history of our literature, but I cannot point out any of them whose poetry possesses the qualities of Iqbal's Persian poetry.
 Iqbal was not acquainted with Persian idiom, as he spoke Urdu at home and talked to his friends in Urdu or English.
 He did not know the rules of Persian prose writing. [...]
 In spite of not having tasted the Persian way of life, never living in the cradle of Persian culture, and never having any direct association with it, he cast with great mastery the most delicate, the most subtle and radically new philosophical themes into the mould of Persian poetry, some of which are unsurpassable yet."

 By the early 1950s, Iqbal became known among the intelligentsia of Iran.
 Iranian poet laureate Muhammad Taqi Bahar universalised Iqbal in Iran.
 He highly praised the work of Iqbal in Persian.